-Olivia Cefai — innovation strategy consultant and creative director, helping clarify and elevate complex or confidential projects.
+Olivia Cefai — Innovation strategy and creative direction for complex, sensitive or confidential projects.

-For the past 20 years, I have worked alongside R&D teams and senior executives in high-stakes environments, where technical excellence must be matched by clear, credible positioning.
+For the past 20 years, I have worked alongside R&D teams and senior executives in high-stakes environments, when a technically sound subject needs to be clarified, structured and made decisive — for a board, investors, partners or the market.

-Primary engagement model: fractional strategic advisory — a part-time leadership role without the need to hire, typically 1 to 2 days a week over several months.
+Primary engagement model: fractional strategic and creative direction — a part-time leadership role without the need to hire, typically 1 to 2 days a week over several months.

 Product direction still taking shape.
 Key structural decisions must be made before further technical commitment.
 Exploring use cases, clarifying technology choices and shaping a coherent value proposition to reduce uncertainty.